3.2 Opening, Closing and Backing Up the Origin Project File

 - Backup is the oldest Origin recovery feature and can be useful for recovering data when you have a project file that will not open.
 This file should contain the project content at the moment of the last successful file save.

 - Autosave is useful for recovering from program crashes and power failures.
-As the name implies, the file is automatically saved at some predefined interval (by default, every 12 minutes).
+The file is automatically saved at some predefined interval (by default, every 12 minutes).

 - Unsaved is useful for recovering data that you declined to save on closing the file or the program (both Untitled and named files).